MostafaEzz1997/DecorateYourHome-Hommies/README.md

 ![img3](https://user-images.githubusercontent.com/31229408/81716240-71d59d80-9479-11ea-93f0-6e6c27b1f85c.JPG)
 ![img2](https://user-images.githubusercontent.com/31229408/81720782-27efb600-947f-11ea-8bcd-f8731a79adae.JPG)

-If you want to add a furniture to you room then select (Add furniture to your room) button from the starting page, choose your room image then select the area you want to add your furniture to, then choose your furniture image.
+If you want to add a furniture to you room then select (Add a furniture or draw on the wall) button from the starting page, choose your room image then select the area you want to add your furniture to, then choose your furniture image or your painting.

 ![img3](https://user-images.githubusercontent.com/31229408/81720845-405fd080-947f-11ea-954a-79ed630bdb5f.JPG)

-If you pressed (Add decoration or curtains) then you want to add special decorations to your room, and just as before, you will select your room, choose an area, choose your decoration Image.
+If you pressed (Add a wall paper or a portrait) then you want to add special decorations to your room, and just like before, you will select your room, choose an area, choose your decoration Image.

 ![img4](https://user-images.githubusercontent.com/31229408/81720896-4d7cbf80-947f-11ea-9515-c920da9b0c04.JPG)